Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 Auto Reload with Read-Through Handler

-The default behavior of database synchronization is to remove the cached item from the database when the corresponding data in the database changes.
+The default behaviour of database synchronization is to remove the cached item from the database when the corresponding data in the database changes.
 However, there are situations where you simply want to update it with the latest version of the data.

 1. SQL Server